About Alzheimer's & Dementia

 By controlling these risk factors and adopting healthy choices, you can ensure a healthy brain as you age and build up your cognitive reserves.
 You may also reduce your risk of developing dementia or delay onset.

-Diet: Follow a heart-healthy and brain-healthy diet, such as the Mediterranean diet, to reduce your risk of vascular dementia.
+- Diet: Follow a heart-healthy and brain-healthy diet, such as the Mediterranean diet, to reduce your risk of vascular dementia.
+Baycrest in Ontario has recently released a Brain Health Food Guide.
+This can serve as a healthy eating guide for maintaining your brain health

 - Stress: Cortisol produced in the body as a result of stress reduces your ability to adapt to new situations or learn new information.
 Recognize stressors and take steps to avoid or minimize stress.
 Adopt active relaxation techniques – yoga, meditation, tai-chi, listening to music, counselling and techniques to keep your stress in check.